riff-lang/site/src/doc.md

 languages.

-The rules for printing or discarding the result of an expression statement is defined by the status of the leftmost primary expression.
+The rules for printing or discarding the result of an expression statement are defined by the status of the leftmost primary expression.
 If the leftmost element is being mutated in any way (assignment, increment or decrement), the result is discarded.
 However, in the event of an expression statement where the leftmost expression is